AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ## How do you personalize the shopping experience

-Successful personalization starts with shopper context.
-In this section, you learn about the data types that are available to help you build the shopper context.
+Successful personalization starts with customer context.
+In this section, you learn about the data types that are available to help you build the customer context.

 ### Behavioral data